annaandmandy/25LPCVC_Track2_Segmentation_Sample_Solution/LPCVC2025_BASELINE_INSTRUCTION.md

   A: No, as DeformableAttention is not used in the baseline model.

 - **Q: MPI installation issues?**
   A: Use conda-forge channel for mpi4py installation instead of pip.
-Make sure you install `libopenmpi-dev`, and we noticed that using `conda install -c conda-forge mpi4py openmpi` is easier than using `pip` to install `mpi4py`.
+Make sure you install `libopenmpi-dev`, and we noticed that using `conda install -c conda-forge mpi4py` is easier than using `pip` to install `mpi4py`, and sometimes `openmpi` is also needed to install.
 Please refer to the mpi4py official doc and the pip page (https://pypi.org/project/mpi4py/) and discussions on Reddit to look for similar questions.

 - **Q: Missing dataset files?**